We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 What is the Point of Rope Drop at Disney World?

 The one and only priority of going to a park at rope drop is to get on the rides with minimal lines.
-This could mean getting on Expedition Everest over and over again by walking on, or getting a head start on the line for Mickey and Minnie’s Runaway Railroad.
+This could mean getting on Expedition Everest over and over again by walking on, or getting a head start on the line for Rise of the Resistance.

 Typically, people head straight for the rides that have the longest lines throughout the day.
 Often, rope drop produces the shortest wait you’ll have.